kamvir/mini-dictionary/README.md

 To make it run in your native device, first add cordova platform by running this command:
 </p>
 <code>
-ionic cordova add android/ ios
+ionic cordova platform add android/ ios
 </code>
 </li>
 <li>